Demand

 | T | Tastes, fashion and advertising | Successful advertising or a fashion trend → demand ↑.
 Bad publicity or a fashion moving on → demand ↓. |

-Some IGCSE textbooks use a different mnemonic (PIRATES, JIPSIE, TRAINS).
-The list of factors is the same; only the order is reorganised.
+Some textbooks use a different mnemonic (PIRATES, JIPSIE, TRAINS).
+These cover the same non-price factors, but split or order them differently.
 Memorise whichever mnemonic feels natural and apply it consistently.

 1. Income.
 The relationship between income and demand depends on the type of good.